Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Your teen has lots of options when it comes to creating a budget.
 Some obvious choices are using a spreadsheet or budgeting app to track expenses.
 But if you want an all-in-one account that will teach them how to earn, spend, and save wisely, consider a prepaid card.

 One of the most popular prepaid cards for teens is Greenlight.
-This platform lets you assign chores, pay allowances, control how and when your teen spends their money, send instant transfers, award one-time bonuses for good grades, and more.
-You can sign up for Greenlight for $4.99 a month, which is an average cost compared to other prepaid cards for teens.
+This platform lets you track chores and allowances, control how and when your teen spends their money, send instant transfers and award one-time bonuses for good grades.
+There’s even an integrated investing platform where your teen can learn to invest under your watchful eye.
+You can sign up for Greenlight for $4.99 to $9.98 a month depending on the plan you choose.
+This price includes debit cards for up to five kids, making it an inexpensive option for big families.

 Financial Literacy Teacher